tdammers/sprinkles/README.md

 #### Supported Content Types

-Templar detects the content type (file format) for backend data automatically in most cases, depending on the backend type (see above).
+Sprinkles detects the content type (file format) for backend data automatically in most cases, depending on the backend type (see above).
 All the supported MIME types are marshalled into the same format, but due to the diverse nature of the data, details may still differ.
 The following types are currently